The Grand Palace and Wat Phra Keaw ‘Temple of the Emerald Buddha’

 Customer feedback – “Without our tour guide we would have ended up lost or confused as there were so many tourists and the signs are not really helpful.
 Very beautiful palace with nice gardens area.”

-The Grand Palace is listed as one of the seven MUST SEE museums in Bangkok.
+The Grand Palace is listed as one of the six MUST SEE museums in Bangkok.
 The other museums on the list are:

 Some of the highlights of visiting the Grand Palace are: